microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~

-1. Go to Codemicrobit.com
+Step 1.
+Go to Codemicrobit.com

     Click or tap Create Code
     Click or tap Block Editor

-2.
+Step 2.

 We will measure `acceleration (mg)` in terms of strength.
 Get the acceleration value (milli g-force), as measured in strength.